 Sia says; “LED is safe technology to use at home, but due to the power differences of a home mask to one at home, where the power generated with a clinical LED device, it will take longer to achieve the desired results you want from a mask at home.

-However, I believe every household should have an at home LED Light Therapy mask to help maintain overall good skin health from day to day.
+However, I believe every household should have an at-home LED Light Therapy to mask to help maintain overall good skin health.

 “It is vital to know the quality and the clinical studies to back the device you are using, otherwise you could merely be using a household globe that is painted red or blue.
 And whilst this may not cause any harm to the user, there would be no effect either.
 I strongly recommend you do your research before purchasing an at-home mask.

 With most clinics still closed from COVID-19 I was restricted in my access to a clinic to trial the clinic version of a LED Light Therapy session.
-My only option was to trial an at home mask and see how my skin reacted.
+My only option was to try an at-home mask and see how my skin reacted.

-I discovered an Australian brand called PeppyCo who launched their at home LED Light Therapy Mask RRP $179 online recently and were gaining a lot of traction Amon got many beauty enthusiasts and influencers.
+I discovered an Australian brand called PeppyCo who launched an at-home LED Light Therapy Mask RRP $179 online recently and was gaining a lot of traction amongst many beauty enthusiasts and influencers.

-Compared to other LED masks, this was the only one which was USB operated, had blackout sunglasses incorporated into the mask so eyes are completely shielded from the LED light, and it came with three available light therapy colours: red, yellow and blue.
+Compared to other LED masks, this was the only one that was USB operated, had blackout sunglasses incorporated into the mask so eyes are completely shielded from the LED light, and it came with three available light therapy colours: red, yellow, and blue.

-And with a built in timer of ten minutes that switches off the mask, you can use the mask daily.
+And with a built-in timer of ten minutes that switches off the mask, you can use it daily.

-After two weeks of using the mask, I saw significant results, with overall skin texture looking more dewy and plump and I was experiencing less breakouts.
-I was using the mask daily as part of my night time ritual, which seemed to help.
+After two weeks of using the mask, I saw significant results, with overall skin texture looking more dewy and plump and I was experiencing fewer breakouts.
+I was using the mask daily as part of my nighttime ritual, which seemed to help.

 More than one month later and my skin has never been better.
 Yes, I do still get breakouts, but they are fewer and less damaging than before, where pre-LED they would often hang around for weeks at a time.
-Now they are gone in a day, maximum two.
-The resultS speak for themselves.
+Now they are gone in a day, a maximum of two.
+The results speak for themselves.
 I even feel more confident not wearing foundation all the time.
-Which is a winning outcome for me and my skin confidence.
+Which are a winning outcome for me and my skin confidence.

-Swisse are well known for their vitamins.
+Swisse is well known for its vitamins.
 It is Australias hugest selling vitamin brand.
 But did you also know they do skincare as well?
 And do it well they do.

 Infused with essential vitamins and minerals, their skincare range is refreshing and delivers on the promises they make, helping you achieve better and healthier skin.
 It is also very well priced.

-This exfoliator works really well as a pre-skin prep before using the LED Light Therapy Mask by PeppyCo, as it removed dead skin cells, renews skin by expelling dirt and grease built up from the day and with the added witch hazel ingredient reduces the sizes of pores.
+This exfoliator works well as a pre-skin prep before using the LED Light Therapy Mask by PeppyCo, as it removed dead skin cells, renews skin by expelling dirt and grease built up from the day, and with the added witch hazel ingredient reduces the sizes of pores.

-Texture is gritty, but soft enough to use on any skin type including sensitive skin.
+The texture is gritty but soft enough to use on any skin type including sensitive skin.
 And as it’s formulated using bamboo extract and brown rice extract, it works to promote the regrowth of healthy skin cells after the removal of dead ones.

-As a skin prep before using the LED Therapy Mask, this has been a magic product to use as it’s especially formulated for oily to combination skin, so it balances out the excess sebum of the cells to reduce any overflow of excess oily build up to keep skin nice and fresh, making it work with the LED Light Therapy which then treats any blemishes and works to heal and re-hydrate after exfoliating.
+As a skin prep before using the LED Therapy Mask, this has been a magic product to use as it’s specially formulated for oily to combination skin, so it balances out the excess sebum of the cells to reduce any overflow of the excess oily build-up to keep skin nice and fresh, making it work with the LED Light Therapy which then treats any blemishes and works to heal and re-hydrate after exfoliating.